hattieonline/being/content/en/docs/prologue/Winter.md

 date: 2020-10-06T08:48:57+00:00
 lastmod: 2020-10-06T08:48:57+00:00
 draft: false
-lead: "Loss was looking at me and I invited him inside for lessons on anger & justification.
-We wrote, we remembered, we drank, we loved, we seethed, and at the end of it all, we did not come out unscathed."
+lead: "Loss came to my door and I invited him inside for lessons on anger & justification.
+We wrote, remembered, drank, loved, seethed, and at the end of it all, we did not come out unscathed."
 images: []
 menu:
   docs:
     parent: "prologue"
-weight: 90
+weight: 8
 toc: true
 ---
 ## Lies I Tell About Cancer
 Today, I lied about picking my mother up from chemo
-but I wasn&#39;t lying about the chemo, my mom is dying,
+but I wasn't lying about the chemo, my mom is dying,
 and so I have the right to lie
 (down in surrender, but please never let me)